minhanhto09/Hyperparameter-Tuning/README.md

 # Hyperparameter Tuning

-This Shiny app allows users to quickly compare the efficacy of three common hyperparameter tuning methods: Grid Search, Random Search, and Bayesian Optimization.

 ## Quick Start

 This Shiny app allows users to quickly compare the efficacy of three common hyperparameter tuning methods: Grid Search, Random Search, and Bayesian Optimization.
 This section describes the basic information you need to get started.